Niwaki/ASH/README.md

 # ASH
 Anti script hook.

-Function:
+- Function:

 1. Ban player.
 2. Don't steal.

-Easy to use.
+- Installation:

-Installation:
+1. Download "ASH" in addons.

-Download "ASH" in addons.
+2. To use it.